plaid/plaid-node/PUBLISH.md

 When generating from an OAS version, indicate what version of the schema you're using.

-3. **Create a new version**

-Use semantic versioning to determine whether a release should be one of the follow version bumps:
-- `patch`
-- `minor`
-- `major`

 4. **Publish the version to npm**

 Run the tests using the docker image.
 - `docker build -t plaid-node .`
 - `docker run -e CLIENT_ID=$(CLIENT_ID) -e SECRET=$(SECRET) plaid-node`

-If the tests pass, **update the semantic version in the package.json** and update the changelog as mentioned in step 2.

 Tag the repository with the current version.
 - `git tag {VERSION}`